A Permutation-Free Length 3 Decimal Check Digit Code: Disjointness of Conjugate Codes

 \section{Disjointness of Conjugate Codes}

 Multiple codes that each have error detecting properties and are pairwise disjoint can provide error detection when each code is used for a single category of items while providing unique identifiers for the entire collection.
-The code of Table~\wvref{Code47374800} is a member of a group of six conjugate codes which all have the same error correcting properties and are pairwise disjoint save for the triple codewords included in each.
+By reordering the components $(\,r\,s\,c\,)$ of each codeword, Table~\wvref{Code47374800} can be interpreted in six ways to yield six codes which all have the same error correcting properties and are pairwise disjoint except for the 10 triple codewords replicated in each.
 Again following \wvcite{McKay2007}, let $T = S_3$ the symmetric group on $3$ items applied to permute the triplets used to represent codewords.
-The group actions are represented here, as there, as permutations of the symbols $R$, $S$, and $C$ albeit with a movement of "S" to the middle position.
-Thus, (RC) denotes a transpose of the table L, while a fixed point $x\in N$ for (SCR), the other generator for $T$, would indicate a cyclic error.
-The six resulting codes are then given by
+The group actions are represented here as permutations of the symbols $R$, $S$, and $C$ albeit with a movement of "S" to the middle position.
+Thus, (RC) denotes a transpose of the table L, while a fixed point $x\in N$ for (SCR), the other generator for~$T$, would indicate a cyclic error.
+The six resulting "conjugate" codes are then given by

 To see that this is permissible note that the determination of the third digit from the other two is guaranteed by the latin square property to persist.
 Actually, six phonetic error constraints were used in generation of the code shown in Table~\wvref{Code47374800} so that all six conjugate codes are free from phonetic errors.
-Each constraint corresponds to the previously given right phonetic constraint modified by application of a member of $T$ to its triplets.
+Each constraint corresponds to the previously given left phonetic constraint modified by application of a member of $T$ to its triplets.
 Should there be data on errors to test these codes against, the properties of the six codes espoused here will be unaffected by applying any permutation $P$ to the triplets of the code $L$ of Table~\wvref{Code47374800} where $P$ has the form:

-The properties of the code are easily checked without regenerating it.
+The properties of the codes are easily checked without regenerating them.
 The author conjectures that non-isomorphic codes exist, but leaves meaning of "isomorphic" \wvcite{McKay2007} to the reader.

 \enlargethispage{\equalizelastpgcols}